khudgins/documentation/console/budget/budget.rst

 Budget
 ======

-enStratus financial controls allow for a useful feature for setting quotas and limiting/tracking costs incurred in the cloud.
+Enstratius financial controls allow for a useful feature for setting quotas and limiting/tracking costs incurred in the cloud.

 .. figure:: ./images/budget_splash.png